Friedrich Nietzsche on the Philosophy of Right and the State (1909)

 3. “Either he must destroy the reigning table of values; or he must himself suffer destruction.” — Chapter 2.
 The ultimatum.

-6. “There is no free will any more than there is unfree will.
-There are only weak wills…” — Chapter 3.
+8. “There is no free will any more than there is unfree will.
+There are only weak wills… and strong wills.” — Chapter 3.
 The refutation of moral responsibility.

-12. “The Übermensch is the one who ‘is able to heroically shake off the present table of values and develop harmonically, to the utmost degree, all human attributes; one who once again posits as the purpose of his life to eternally tend to become higher than himself.‘” — Chapter 6.
+23. “The Übermensch… is the one who is able to heroically shake off the present table of values and develop harmonically, to the utmost degree, all human attributes; one who once again posits as the purpose of his life to eternally tend to become higher than himself.” — Chapter 6.
 The defining goal.

 Metaphors That Carry the Argument